Colton Underwood, former star of ‘The Bachelor,’ comes out as gay

 While that series of events was portrayed on TV as bold and romantic, it was cast in a dark light a year later after the couple broke up and Randolph filed a restraining order against Underwood.
 According to reports, Randolph alleged that he put a tracking device on her car, sent her “alarming” text messages and lurked outside her apartment and her parents’ home.

 Several months later, Randolph dropped the restraining order after the two “reached a private agreement,” Underwood said at the time.
-As rumors flew Tuesday night about what Underwood’s announcement on GMA might be, quite a few “Bachelor" fans were upset that ABC was giving Underwood a national platform.
+As rumors flew Tuesday night about what Underwood’s announcement on “Good Morning America” might be, quite a few “Bachelor” fans were upset that ABC was giving Underwood a national platform.

 “I would like to say sorry for how things ended.
 I messed up.
 I made a lot of bad choices,” Underwood said when Roberts asked if he would like to address Randolph.
 He said he genuinely was in love with her.